Valkyria Chronicles 4

-Valkyria Chronicles 4 is a tactical role-playing game developed and published by Sega, with assistance from Media.Vision.
+Valkyria Chronicles 4 is a tactical role-playing video game developed and published by Sega, with assistance from Media.Vision.
 It is the fourth main game in the Valkyria Chronicles series.
 It was released in Japan for the PlayStation 4 in March 2018, and worldwide, in addition for the Nintendo Switch, Windows, and Xbox One in September 2018.
 It was also ported to Stadia on December 8, 2020, and to Amazon Luna on July 8, 2021.

 Gameplay

 Valkyria Chronicles 4 is a strategy game in the style of the first three games in the series.
 It introduces a new soldier class known as the Grenadier, who can fire mortar rounds at enemies.
 If allied soldiers are present to provide battlefield information, they can fire without being seen by hostile forces.
 When a soldier in your army is on the verge of death, there is a fixed chance that a new system called "Brave" will be activated.
 When used, players can choose to either restore one Command Point (CP) and increase the ability of a nearby ally, counter the enemy's attack (if downed on enemy's turn) or restore Action Points (AP) to the unit and enable it to move and attack once in an invincible state (if downed on player's turn).